 Working on public holidays as a hospitality employee

 Recognised public holidays are not extra paid days off in the hospitality sector.
 In the CLA hospitality an additional compensation is included when you work on a recognised public holiday.
 Initially, you receive compensation in the form of time off, or paid leave hours.
-Your employer is obliged to compensate this time off within three months after the relevant public holiday.
+Your employer is obliged to compensate this time off within three months after the respective public holiday.
 If this is not achieved within this period, you are entitled to payment for the hours worked with a 50% surcharge on your gross hourly salary.

 Does the public holiday fall on your standard rostered day off or is the company closed on the public holiday?
 In that case, you do not receive compensation.
-If the public holiday falls on your standard working day, but you do not work that day because the company is closed, you do not accumulate negative hours and you are paid for the day off.
+If the public holiday falls on your standard working day, but you do not work because the company is closed, you do not accumulate negative hours and you are paid for the day off.

 The holiday compensation applies only to skilled workers.
 Whether you are a skilled worker should be stated in your employment contract.